bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

   Gögge made his initial disclosure to the LND developers over two years ago and versions of LND containing fixes for both vulnerabilities have been available for over 18 months.
-Optech is unaware of any users who were affected by either vulnerability.
+Optech is unaware of any users who were affected by either vulnerability. {% assign timestamp="2:07" %}

 - **Fee-dependent timelocks:** John Law [posted][law fdt] to the Bitcoin-Dev and Lightning-Dev mailing lists with a rough proposal for